LukeShortCloud/rootpages/src/computer_hardware/storage_devices.rst

 HDD Magnetic Recording
 ----------------------

 Magnetic hard drives use one of two different technologies for writing data: Conventional Magnetic Recording (CMR) or Shingled Magnetic Recording (SMR).
-CMR provides lower storage space but signifcantly faster write speeds.
+CMR provides lower storage space but significantly faster write speeds.
 This is ideal for most use cases.
-SMR provides higher storage space but signifcantly slower write speeds.
+SMR provides higher storage space but significantly slower write speeds.
 It should only be used for long-term storage.
 It is known to be extremely slow for RAID and NAS usage.
 [1]

 NAND Flash Types
 ----------------